sunsnba/glo-takehome/README.md

 # Auth Token

 In order to utilize the getAccessToken helper function from apiRequests.js I first needed to provide the proper Url, ClientCID, and Client Secret to the API.
-For security purposes these strings were added to the key.config - by adding this file to the gitignore there was no concern of others gaining access to the information, but I could still access the file locally to request the access token.
+For security purposes these strings were added to the key.config instead of inserting them directly into apiRequests.js.
+I was able to use the api keys locally by importing the file.
+However, I added key.config to the gitignore to ensure that others couldn't gain access to these api keys.

 # Teacher data